andresmarr1/ECE661-Computer-Vision/README.md

 # ECE661-Computer-Vision
-My favorite course at Purdue, Professor Kak was excellent
+My favorite course at Purdue, Professor Kak is an excellent lecturer